 In mid-August, the Tentative Program and other materials will be sent to each registered party's lead participant, who is asked to share them with other members of his/her party.

-Registration opens on Thursday, August 31st at 4:00 P.M. at the Eldorado Hotel & Spa, where participants pick up their materials and the Final Program, and check in separately with their hotel.
+Registration opens on Thursday, August 29 at 4:00 P.M. at the Jackson Lake Lodge, where participants pick up their materials and the Final Program, and check in separately with their hotel.
 Proctors and Moderators briefings meet between 4:00 P.M. and 6:00 P.M.
-The first program begins at 6:00 P.M. that evening at the Eldorado Hotel & Spa.
+The first program begins at 6:00 P.M. that evening at the Jackson Lake Lodge.

 Early arrivals are invited to help with Registration and to notify the Renaissance Weekend staff of their availability.

 Conversation over meals is an important part of the Weekend, and all guests are expected to participate in the Common Meals.
 Only children under three are not charged for Common Meals.
-The "on-your-own" meals, Saturday dinner and Sunday lunch, are designed to facilitate participants' enjoyment of Santa Fe and surroundings.
-Meals & Meeting Services Fees may not be reduced for early departures or absences from meals.
+The "on-your-own" meals, Saturday dinner and Sunday lunch, are designed to facilitate participants' enjoyment of Jackson Hole and surroundings.
+Meals & Meeting Services Fees may not be reduced for late arrivals, early departures or absences from meals.

 Sports & Recreational Activities

 Participants arriving after 7:00 P.M. on Thursday or departing before 9:00 A.M. on Monday are requested to advise Renaissance Weekend staff.
-The Eldorado Hotel & Spa concierge can assist with any transportation needs.
+Jackson Lake Lodge's concierge can assist with any transportation needs.

 Camp Renaissance, Teens & College Students